carlaKC/lightning-notes/ldk-arch.md

 ## ChannelManager

-- Doesn't really seem to have the concept of individual channels?
 - Has some node-level items, like pending payments and receives
 - Forwards are expressed generically, not per-channel
 - Pending channels are tracked in a single batch
 - There is some per-peer state tracked:
   - `channel_by_id`: All channels with the peer by chan_id, holds the full channel state if the channel has been fully funded
   - Messages to send to the peer

+### Commitment Dance

-- Adding a HTLC:
+#### Adding a HTLC
+- Once a channel has been fully opened, it's going to be tracked in the `ChannelManger`'s `per_peer_state`:
+  - `channel_by_id` will have `ChannelPhase::Funded(Channel)`
+- When the `PeerManager` gets an `update_add_htlc`, it'll call 'handle_update_add_htlc` on its `ChannelMessageHandler` (which is implemented by `ChannelManger`
+- `internal_update_add_htlc` returns an indication of whether we need to do any persistence after this operation:
+  - If something has gone so wrong that we have to close the channel, then we notify that persistence is required
+  - SkipPersistHandleEvents:
+  - SkipPersistNoEvents:
+- `internal_update_add_htlc`:
   - Decode htlc and check that we can forward it `decode_update_add_htlc_onion`
   - Lookup peer and the channel the HTLC is for
   - `construct_pending_htlc_status` creates a `PendingHTLCStatus`:
     - `create_fwd_pending_htlc_info`: Forward the HTLC